tungsten-ai/docs/docs/building_your_model/containerizing.md

 ✅ Successfully built tungsten model: 'mymodel:e3a5de56'
 ```

-Then you will see that this model has been added to the model list:
+Then you can see that this model has been added to the model list:
 ```console
 $ tungsten models